 Professor Lorraine Radford

-To inform the development of a prevalence survey for England and Wales, we commissioned Prof Lorraine Radford to review victim and perpetrator surveys used internationally to measure the prevalence of CSA.
-It looks at the differences in victim and perpetrator self-report survey methodologies used internationally to measure the prevalence of CSA (including CSE) in order to identify good practice that could be replicated here (and which might facilitate comparisons with studies in other countries).
+To inform the development of a prevalence survey for England and Wales, we commissioned Prof Lorraine Radford to review victim and perpetrator surveys used internationally to measure the prevalence of child sexual abuse.
+It looks at the differences in victim and perpetrator self-report survey methodologies used internationally to measure the prevalence of child sexual abuse (including child sexual exploitation) in order to identify good practice that could be replicated here (and which might facilitate comparisons with studies in other countries).